kocyigityunus/sharpBasicOrm/README.md

 sharpBasicOrm
 =============

+a basic orm for c#

-not: this system uses sqlite. you may need to install system.data.sqlite at your visual studio.
+note : this system uses sqlite. you may need to install system.data.sqlite at your visual studio.

 using :